River by the Glass is an eclectic 212-page collection of poems that explores life and the living of it.

 Rose recalls a time in her childhood when her barefoot ways met the barbarism in the human defacement of nature ~ broken beer bottles with ugly shards of brown glass marring the lovely boulders, sand, and water purity of her favorite river haunt, the Kern River.
 She could never understand how people could deface the lovely places in our lives ~ the only kind of refuge from the asphalt and concrete world that levels our aspirations and deadens our nerves and senses.
 Yet, in a strange kaleidoscopic way, those shards of glass that derived from sand and water, seemed to glitter and demand meaning for being what they were ~ products and reality.
 They existed and they were there, clashing with the ideal of what she envisioned.

-Yet, it’s not a collection of judgment and critical pointing of fingers.
-It’s also a glimpse into the quirky behaviors of man as well.
-The leaving of loved ones and the world of dementia ~ the meeting with a deer that connects the aspects of wild and tame ~ parthenogenesis, gold panning, gardening, skipping stones, finding a harmonica in the river sand ~ making coffee in the morning ~ the dying of friends ~ the haunting by a black dog when even holy water couldn’t protect enough ~ contemplating the breaking of a bull pine limb while a couple sleeps ~ the celebration of a woman’s cycle of birthing coming to an end with the flow of the “Tuolumne River” ~ and poems that whimsically explore love through visions and images of the particular, spilling into the universal.
+Yet, it’s not a collection of judgment or a critical pointing of fingers.
+It’s a glimpse into the quirky behaviors of man.
+The leaving of loved ones and the world of dementia ~ the meeting with a deer that connects the aspects of wild and tame ~ and other topics such as parthenogenesis, gold panning, gardening, skipping stones, finding a harmonica in the river sand ~ making coffee in the morning ~ the dying of friends ~ the haunting by a black dog when even holy water couldn’t protect enough ~ contemplating the breaking of a bull pine limb while a couple sleeps ~ the celebration of a woman’s cycle of birthing coming to an end with the flow of the “Tuolumne River” ~ and poems that whimsically explore love through visions and images of the particular, spilling into the universal.
 All of these and more…

 Take a sip of River by the Glass and quench your thirst.
 You may find yourself drinking harder than you thought.